citp/privacy-policy-historical/g/go/goo/goop.com.md

 ### **Opting Out**

 If you want to be removed from our marketing list and do not want us to send you e-mail, postal mail or other messages about our products and services, you can opt out.
-To do so, please send an e-mail to unsubscribe@goop.com, with the word “REMOVE” in the subject line, or unsubscribe by clicking here.
+To do so, please send an e-mail to [[email protected]](https://web.archive.org/cdn-cgi/l/email-protection), with the word “REMOVE” in the subject line.

 California Civil Code Section 1798.83 permits California residents to request certain information regarding our disclosure of such residents’ personal information to third parties for such third parties’ direct marketing purposes.
-To make such a request, please e-mail us at [customerservice@goop.com](mailto:customerservice@goop.com).
+To make such a request, please e-mail us at [[email protected]](https://web.archive.org/cdn-cgi/l/email-protection#b8dbcdcbccd7d5ddcacbddcaced1dbddf8dfd7d7c896dbd7d5).

 ### **Privacy Policy Updates**

 We reserve the right to change this Privacy Policy at any time, so please review it on a regular basis.
 Any changes made to this Privacy Policy will be posted here.
 The date stamp at the top of the page represents the last day this Privacy Policy was updated.
-If you have questions about this Privacy Policy, you can contact us at customerservice@goop.com.
-By maintaining an Account with us, or by using or accessing any services provided by us or the Website, you will be deemed to have agreed to and accepted this Privacy Policy.
+If you have questions about this Privacy Policy, you can contact us at [[email protected]](https://web.archive.org/cdn-cgi/l/email-protection) By maintaining an Account with us, or by using or accessing any services provided by us or the Website, you will be deemed to have agreed to and accepted this Privacy Policy.

 ### **Manage Accurate Information**